michael2012z/BitBible/markdown/KJV/files/Gen.md

 2. And Joseph commanded his servants the physicians to embalm his father: and the physicians embalmed Israel.

-3. And forty days were fulfilled for him; for so are fulfilled the days of those which are embalmed: and the Egyptians mourned for him threescore and ten days.mourned: Heb. wept
+3. And forty days were fulfilled for him; for so are fulfilled the days of those which are embalmed: and the Egyptians mourned for him threescore and ten days.

 4. And when the days of his mourning were past, Joseph spake unto the house of Pharaoh, saying, If now I have found grace in your eyes, speak, I pray you, in the ears of Pharaoh, saying,